Flourek/Stereorizer/README.md

 # Stereorizer

-Generates stereoscopic pairs from any image.
-Comes with a SteamVR viewer.
+Easily add realistic depth perception to any image ever.
+The program generates a stereoscopic pair for viewing in VR

-# SteamVR viewer
+## SteamVR viewer

-# Installation
+## Installation

-# Building
+## Building